Metaverse-Championship/PMC_Challenges/README.md

 ### Track 1 - Collaboration

-Challenge 1 - by Momentum
+Challenge 1 - Momentum related

 Challenge 2 - Creator to be disclosed.

 ### Track 2 - Privacy and Security

-Challenge 1 - by CCTF
+Challenge 1 - CCTF related

 Challenge 2 - Creator to be disclosed.

 ### Track 3 - GameFi and NFT

-Challenge 1 - by RMRK
+Challenge 1 - RMRK related

 Challenge 2 - Creator to be disclosed.